What is coronavirus (COVID-19)?

 Find out more about coronavirus, what to do if you have symptoms, including getting tested, and where you can find more information.

-We know this is a worrying time for people with pancreatic cancer, but we are here to support you.
+We are here to support you with any questions about coronavirus and pancreatic cancer.
 The information on these pages explains what coronavirus might mean for you if you or someone close to you has pancreatic cancer.
-There is also information about dealing with the impact of coronavirus, blogs from our specialist nurses, and people’s experiences of dealing with pancreatic cancer at the moment.
+There is also information about dealing with the impact of coronavirus, blogs from our specialist nurses, and people’s experiences of dealing with pancreatic cancer and coronavirus.

 If you have any questions about coronavirus and pancreatic cancer, you can speak to our specialist nurses on our free Support Line.